-The Grass Cutting Programme for 2020/21 published by Lincolnshire County Council can be seen here.
+The Grass Cutting Programme published by Lincolnshire County Council can be seen here.
 It lists the cutting dates for countywide verge mowing undertaken by LCC and which parish, city and borough councils cut the verges in their own urban areas.

 The Lincolnshire Wildlife Trust continues to work with Lincolnshire County Council, other local authorities and larger landowners to identify opportunities to adjust verge management policy, especially in areas found to have the highest wildflower diversity value, to allow for later and less extensive mowing where this does not conflict with safety concerns.
 We advise that species-rich grassland is a priority for conservation nationally and locally due to the huge losses this habitat has suffered over the last 50 years.
 We also highlight that road verges should be envisaged as wildlife corridors and maintained in sympathy with wildlife wherever this is economically sustainable, practicable and safe to do so.

 Grassland is a habitat that can be managed to allow for safety concerns and still provide a wealth of flora and fauna - not least our floral heritage and our productivity-boosting pollinators and crop pest predators.
 Research has shown that in the majority of cases, mowing twice annually with collection of the cuttings can deliver a net gain in biodiversity in roadside grassland.
 This is certainly true for less diverse verges, but for verges which already host much biodiversity, mowing is best left until late August/September and even then it is a good idea to leave sanctuary strips on rotation for invertebrates.